 But….
 But Tax Loss-Harvesting is amazing, right?

-At the peak, tax-loss harvesting will benefit you by $X in a single year.
-If we received the maximum benefit every single year then our total robo advisor benefit would be $750.
+At the peak, if we received the maximum tax-loss harvesting benefit each year then our total robo advisor benefit would be $750.

-Compare this with the total fees taken from your portfolio: again X%.
+Compare this with the total fees taken from your portfolio mentioned above, again 2.65%+ or six figures in fees.

 When the cost outweighs the benefit, I’m not sure why the assets under management (AUM) is at $60 billion and growing.

-For the best write up I’ve seen disassembling the “tax loss harvesting is amazing” discussion, check out this post.
+For the best write up I’ve seen disassembling the “tax loss harvesting is amazing” discussion, check out the post mentioned below.

 Other Pro’s to Robo Advisors